Agnarz/defaulthandling/README.md

 # defaulthandling
- all handling lines for gta v
+ all default handling lines for gta v